 Level I fieldwork is highly integrated with the curricular framework and supports the two curricular themes of critical thinking and clinical reasoning and professional development through engagement.
 The three level I fieldwork experiences progress developmentally and support developmentally-focused coursework for each semester, beginning with pediatrics in the second semester, continuing on with adults in the third semester, and ending with older adults in the fourth semester.
 The third and final level I experience has an additional focus on the social and psychological factors that impact occupation.

 Students are required to complete 3 level I fieldwork experiences, in their preferred geographic regions, related to each semester's coursework.
-OTAs are required to accrue a minimum of 40 hours onsite, per clinical rotation, and PTAs are required to accrue a minimum of 50 hours onsite, per clinical rotation.
+For the pediatric and adult/older adult rotations, OTAs are required to accrue a minimum of 40 hours onsite, per clinical rotation, and PTAs are required to accrue a minimum of 50 hours onsite, per clinical rotation.
+The psychosocial rotation will be 15-40 hours in duration for all MSOT students.
 The academic fieldwork coordinators will help guide the students in selecting potential sites suitable for each semester's curriculum, the students' educational needs based on their current skill sets, and the students' geographical areas.

 Students may choose, and are encouraged to choose, one of the three Level I experiences under the supervision of a non-occupational therapist.
 This “non-traditional” Level I experience may enrich a student's professional growth and provide learning that a student may not experience with an occupational therapist.
 However, the curriculum design is built upon an adult learning model and recognizes that such an experience may not be valuable to all students since each has different prior learning experiences, educational backgrounds, and learning styles.
 Students who would like to complete a Level I in a non-traditional setting are asked to complete a brief proposal that identifies how the learning experience will meet specific objectives, relate to the curriculum design, and enrich their professional development.